mweel1/usa_high_level/USA-Internet/index.md

 If users break laws or violates any other laws of the United States Internet there express visa could be revoked for a period of time, or indefinitely.

-## Market Availability API
+The following actions could be taken if people broke the law:

+- Not allow the personal profile to be passed through all operating systems that have been upgraded in the United States.

+- You could de-bank their debit account so they cannot process any transactions

+## Domain Associated Data

 Each operating system would have an application zone section on the phone.
 This would be initiated by pressing a domain zone button on the device.

-The United States Internet would provide the following to the market place via an open API.
+The United States Internet would provide the following to the market place via an API for each domain:

 - Domain logs
-- The native applications, domains in the zone based on the GPS.
+- The native applications, domains in the zone based on the GPS
-- The business address and license of any domain.
+- The business address and license of any domain
-- Open jury cases, and closed cases of the business.
+- Open jury cases, and closed cases of the business
-- Business license and address information history.
+- Business license and address information history
-- Cancellation Link
+- Cancellation link
-- Terms of Service
+- Terms of service
-- Privacy Policy
+- Privacy policy
 - List of review sites chosen from the .domain-review domains.

 ## Operating System Requirements